stanislavsavolainen/php_restapi1/README.md

-- To save your time here is example ( rules for check is simle -> if space use "underline" and fist symbol is upper case )
+- To save your time here is example ( rules for check is simple -> if space use  underline "_" and fist character is uppercase )

 ```